by Annie Laukaitis

 Customise a SaaS solution.

-SaaS is a subscription-based solution that is built and maintained by a third-party vendor and may be hosted in the “cloud.”
-Instead of building and developing a custom solution yourself, SaaS allows you to essentially rent the platform, while the platform provider takes care of tasks such as product updates, security, hosting, PCI compliance and everything else that comes with managing your own software.
-For this reason, SaaS solutions enable businesses to go-to-market quickly and affordably.
+SaaS is a subscription-based solution built and maintained by a third-party vendor and hosted in the cloud.
+Instead of building and developing a custom solution yourself, SaaS allows you to essentially rent the platform while the platform provider takes care of tasks such as product updates, security, hosting, PCI compliance, and everything else that comes with managing your own software.
+For this reason, SaaS solutions enable businesses to go to market quickly and affordably.

 Some ecommerce solutions, referred to as “open SaaS,” even offer benefits from both open-source and SaaS platforms.

 BigCommerce, for example, is one of the leading open SaaS ecommerce platforms for mid-market and enterprise brands.
-With our open API, merchants receive all the benefits of a SaaS platform — being hosted on behalf of BigCommerce, a lower total cost of ownership and faster go-to-market time — as well as the flexibility to create custom integrations and functionality faster, similar to using an open-source platform.
+With our open APIs, customers receive all the benefits of a SaaS platform — being hosted on behalf of BigCommerce, a lower total cost of ownership, and faster go-to-market time.
+In addition, it offers the flexibility to create custom integrations and functionality faster, similar to using an open-source platform.

 While a monolith solution might be a smart choice for small and mid-sized (SMB) businesses with limited requirements, it can present some challenges as your business scales and requires greater complexity, such as launching multiple websites or expanding into new regions.